On equivariant asymptotic dimension: Characterisations of equivariant asymptotic dimension

-\begin{thm} Let $S$ be a finite symmetric subset of $G$ containing the identity element $1$.
-Below, we require each $\bX$ to be a compact metrisable space and $(\varphi,H)$ to be an $S$-homotopy action of $G$ on $\bX$.
-The action on $G\times \bX$ considered below is the action given by $h(g,x) = (hg,x)$.
+\begin{thm} Let $n\in\N$ and $S$ be a finite symmetric subset of $G$ containing the identity element $1$.
+Below, we require each $\bX$ to be a compact metrisable space and $(\varphi,H)$ to be a homotopy $S$-action of $G$ on $\bX$.
+The action on $G\times \bX$ considered below is given by $h(g,x) = (hg,x)$.

-The following conditions ($\ref{cond:eqasdim}$--$\ref{cond:amenableAction}$) are equivalent and they imply condition $(\ref{cond:almostEqasdim})$.
-They are all equivalent if $\cF$ is virtually closed (e.g., $\cF=\vcyc$).
+The following conditions $(\ref{cond:eqasdim}$--\,$\ref{cond:amenableAction})$ are equivalent and they imply condition $(\ref{cond:almostEqasdim})$.
+They are all equivalent if $\cF$ is virtually closed (e.g., $\cF=\vcyc$):